BelinChung/HiApp/README.md

 ## Dependencies

-HiApp uses `gulp` and `webpack` to build a production versions,
+HiApp use `gulp` and `webpack` to build a production versions,

 First you need to have `gulp` and `webpack` which you should install globally.

-HiApp also user `bower` to manage third-party packages, global install it as same as `gulp` and `webpack`.
+HiApp also use `bower` to manage third-party packages, global install it as same as `gulp` and `webpack`.

 ```
 $ npm install -g gulp